bookofproofs/bookofproofs.github.io/_sources/history/17th-century/sluze.md

 * De Sluze was elected a Fellow of the Royal Society on 16 April 1674, having been proposed by Oldenburg.
 * De Sluze did not write exclusively on mathematics.
 * his research ranged from mathematics to astronomy, chronometry, chemistry, medicine, embryology, the development of the thermometer and the barometer, and the transfusion of blood.
+* His literary work also included a defence of the Latin language ...
 * He wrote a book on the death of St Lambert, bishop of Maastricht, who was murdered in 705.
 * De Sluze left hundreds of pages of unpublished work, including a history of Cologne as well as much on mathematics, astronomy, physics and natural history.
 * How de Sluze must have enjoyed being asked by Oldenburg about the history and natural history around Liège.